Xilinx/PYNQ/docs/source/8_iop_code.rst

 Hardware Description File
 -------------------------

-To create a project in SDK for the IOP, the .hdf hardware definition file for the *OVERLAY*, which includes an instance of the IOP is required.
+To create a project in SDK for the IOP, the .hdf hardware definition file from a Xilinx Vivado project that includes an IOP is required.

-A precompiled .hdf for the pmod_overlay is available here:
+A precompiled pmod.hdf for the pmod overlay is available here:

    Pynq/zybo/sdk

-The .hdf can be updated/regenerated from a Vivado overlay projects, but this step requires that you have Vivado installed on the host machine.

-If you have Vivado installed, you can build the Vivado project for an overlay by running the makefile here (cd to this directory and run make):

-    Pynq/zybo/vivado/Makefile

-Check the Makfile to determine which overlay you are building.
-By default, this will build the Vivado project for the _pmod_ overlay, generate the .hdf, and copy it to: zybo/sdk
+This hdf file was generated from a Vivado project and does not need to recreated.
+If you do need to build the pmod.hdf file again, the pmod overlay can be rebuilt using the supplied makefile at:

+   Pynq/zybo/vivado/pmod/makefile

 Build the SDK Hardware Platform and BSP